gilotin/Social-links-profile/README.md

 1. Analyzing the task.
 2. Structure the HTML and naming the classes.
 3. Adding external lins (in needed).
-4. Creating style.css,
+4. Creating style.css.
-   5.Testing and fixing the bugs.
+5. Testing and fixing the bugs.

 ### Built with